 Use the same cookie cutter you used for the cookies to cut the peppermint fondant and use a flat metal spatula to help you transfer them onto the cookies (notes)

 If there is scraps of peppermint fondant, you can flatten it out and freeze again, to finish any remaining cookies.

 Place the peppermint topped cookies in the freezer for half an hour.

 Melt the chocolate in 30 second increments in the microwave, stirring well between each.
-When there are just a few lumps left, set it aside for a few minutes before giving it a final stir.
+When it's about 80% melted, stir it to melt the rest of the way.

-Line a baking tray with baking paper and sit a wire rack over the top.
+Line a baking tray with baking paper.
 Use two forks to place a cookie into the melted chocolate and turn it over to cover in chocolate.
 Lift the cookie out of the chocolate and allow excess chocolate to drip off, then give it a gentle shake to smooth out the top.
-Place the cookies on the rack for about 5 minutes before transferring to a plate to set in the fridge.
+Place the cookies on tray.
+Place in the fridge to set.

 I use a standard Australian 20ml tablespoon (4 teaspoons worldwide)

 For best results you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).